 NATALIE: We don’t know the timing of things.
 Where one woman might seem to be staying for many years, she eventually gets out and looks back and realizes how formational that was for her.
 That’s taking on the role of God by saying, “We’re going to decide for you the timetable of your healing.”
 We can’t do that, and yet, Christians do that all the time.
 We try to dictate that.

-POLLY: Yes.
-“Here is this Bible study, now you should be fine.
-Here’s four steps to whatever, and now you should be fine.”
-It is all process and all growing.
-Wherever each person is in that, that is their personal journey, and we must love them through that.
-Sometimes we get frustrated.
-Sometimes I think, “Okay.
-Why did you go back to the industry?
-Why did you go dance again?”
-But it’s not my story.
-After I did that … 2010 is when I started that to 2014, and then my whole world fell apart.
+2010 is when I started that to 2014, and then my whole world fell apart.
 That summer I found out a lot of very painful information from my ex-husband.
 My girls had graduated high school and were going off to college that fall.
 Pretty much the bottom of my life fell out from under me, and I could barely function.
-When you walk through trauma and you work hard to get through it, and then the things that you think are foundational and solid in your life are not … I almost think I didn’t have a choice to what happened to me when I was little, but I had a choice to what happened to me when I – not happened to me but the things that I chose when I grew up.
+When you walk through trauma and you work hard to get through it, and then the things that you think are foundational and solid in your life are not… I almost think I didn’t have a choice to what happened to me when I was little, but I had a choice to what happened to me when I… not “happened” to me, but the things that I chose when I grew up.
 It was almost harder maybe because it was fresher, I wasn’t so young, and I had a lot of life experience.
 The pain seemed greater, especially within the religious world, and the amount of people and a church family that I lost along the way was very painful because I didn’t know how to function and they didn’t know how to relate to me.
 So I laid the ministry down and healed some more after getting a divorce.
 It was very difficult to make those decisions, but I wasn’t going to survive.

 POLLY: No, it was 2015 when the divorce was final.
-My girls will be 24 in May.
+My girls will be twenty-four in May.
 They’ve graduated from college.
 They’re living their lives.
 Ryan’s been out of school for two years.
-Natalie finished her Master’s, so she’s been out of school for one year.
+Natalie finished her master’s, so she’s been out of school for one year.

 NATALIE: How did you meet Bob then?
 That must have been a turning point.

 NATALIE: That’s amazing.
-But that also shows that you don’t have to be … You don’t have to feel like you have everything together before you can have a new relationship.
+But that also shows that you don’t have to feel like you have everything together before you can have a new relationship.
 The more self-awareness you have and the more skills that you have in dealing with your own stuff and being good with yourself wherever you are in your journey, the more accepting you are going to be of someone else.
 If you both bring that to the table, then you can work things through, support each other, and help each other even though there are snags.

 POLLY: Absolutely, yes.